kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

-The `kube-apiserver` and `kube-controller-manager` will resume resolving `ClusterResourceClaimTemplate` references and generating corresponding local `ResourceClaim` resources for any new or updated Pods.
+The `kube-apiserver` and `kube-controller-manager` will resume resolving `ClusterResourceClaimTemplate` references and generating corresponding local `ResourceClaim` resources for any new or updated Pods or PodGroups.

 ###### Are there any tests for feature enablement/disablement?